ratbeard/rush-ext/README.md

-Extend the available methods of a Rush::File object based on its name, location, etc.  When an unknown method is called on a Rush::File, classy_files will find any classifications for that file with that method and mix it in to the file object.
-E.g:
+`FileClassification` lets you extend the methods available on a Rush::File, based on declarations you provide.
+This is simmilar to the ~/.rush/commands file, except more fine grained as you can choose which files will get which methods.
+I needed the ability to generate a title based on if a file was a blog post or a note file, so I over-engineered and wrote this extension to add polymorphic behavior to files in Rush.

+For example, all markdown files will get a handy helper from this:

-    classify_files 'markdown', :ext => 'md' do
+    classify_files 'markdown', :ext => %w{ md mdtext markdown } do def to_html
-      def to_html
         require 'maruku'
         Maruku.new(contents).to_html
       end
     end

-Will grant files that end in `.md` a classification of `markdown`, and the `to_html()` will become available on them.
-Besides basing the classification on the filename, you can base it's directory location as well:
+If you want to add special powers to files under the directories `~/notes` and `~/posts`:

+    classify_files 'note', :in => '~/notes/' do
+      def title
+        name.upcase
+      end
+    end

+    classify_files :in => '~/posts/' do
+      def title
+        "I'll be given a default classification name based on my dir" end
+    end

+Now you can do:

+Syntax:

     # delaration syntax:
     classify_files 'note', :in => 'notes/'